Pixaler/UAWF/README.md

 1. Install Python3 on Windows
 2. Open cmd
 3. Set location, where script is
+4. Put .txt files with name, source and app location
 4. Type ***python main.py***
 5. You perfect!